Reactive silicon dioxide

 variable qO equal charge(grpO)/count(grpO)

 Let us also print the charge in the .log file by using thermo_style, and create a .lammpstrj file for visualization.
-Add the following lines to the input.lammps:
+Add the following lines into the input.lammps:

 thermo 5